 illegally consumed materials?
 How do we provide institutional support and rehabilitation to young adults suffering from addiction in smaller cities and rural areas?

-Join us for a conversation with Professor and Head of the Director of the National Institute of Mental Health and Neurosciences (NIMHANS) Dr. Pratima Murthy, Retired IRS officer of the 1978 Batch, Customs & Excise Dr. G. Shreekumar Menon, Professor at National Drug Dependence Treatment Centre (NDDTC), AIIMS, New Delhi Dr. Atul Ambekar, and Mumbai based Consultant Psychiatrist Dr. Ashish Deshpande, as we discuss substance abuse and alcohol addiction and its correlation with mental health, especially amongst adolescents and young adults.
+Join us for a conversation with Director of the National Institute of Mental Health and Neurosciences (NIMHANS) Dr. Pratima Murthy, Retired IRS officer of the 1978 Batch, Customs & Excise Dr. G. Shreekumar Menon, Professor at National Drug Dependence Treatment Centre (NDDTC), AIIMS, New Delhi Dr. Atul Ambekar, and Mumbai based Consultant Psychiatrist Dr. Ashish Deshpande, as we discuss substance abuse and alcohol addiction and its correlation with mental health, especially amongst adolescents and young adults.
 The panel will explore the causes of addiction, the issue of access to illicit drugs, the use of traditional pills, medical and behavioral treatment and the institutional support frameworks available in urban areas as well as in smaller cities and rural towns.

 Dr. Pratima Murthy is presently Director and formerly Head of the Department of Psychiatry at the National Institute of Mental Health and Neurosciences (NIMHANS).
 She has been instrumental in the successful development of state-of-the-art Centre for Addiction Medicine at NIMHANS.
 She has served as a consultant to prominent international agencies such as the United Nations Office on Drugs and Crime (UNODC), the International Labour Organisation (ILO) and the World Health Organisation (WHO).
 Dr Pratima is also recognised for her contribution in improving care for persons with mental illness through her work with the National Human Rights Commission on quality assurance in mental health care both in institutions and in the community.
 In recognition of her research and academic excellence, Dr Pratima has received numerous awards and honours including the prestigious Dr Raja Ramanna State Award by the Government of Karnataka and the Lifetime Achievement Award from Rotary.
 Recently, she was honoured with the WHO Regional Director’s Special Recognition Award on ‘World No Tobacco Day 2021’ for her remarkable service in tobacco control.
 A prolific author, she has more than 300 research publications in various international indexed journals and scientific books to her credit.